 As long as you input any information into your .kml balloon, this is the content.
 Previously I discussed all possibilities to embed a graphic and linked stuff as content in a .kml file.

 In this article, I would like to focus mostly on text content itself, balloon styling and additional elements, that we can input inside the .kml file description, about which maybe you didn’t know yet.

 Before we will be seriously involved with this whole stuff I would like to start with basic ways of .kml content manipulation, as we can get through simple interactive map builders.

 1. INTERACTIVE MAP BUILDER EDITORS

-Much better situation is in another one, the Scribble Maps, where you have got at least a basic tool kit for your content management in .kml files.
+A much better situation is in another one, the Scribble Maps, where you have got at least a basic tool kit for your content management in .kml files.

-Scribble Map has a small interface, where next to the link or embed image/movie options you can obviously input the text, but moreover instantly change the placemark coordinates, set object shrinking when zoom (object is only faint in Google Earth) out or (what’s the most important) make an advanced edition.
+Scribble Map has a small interface, where next to the link or embeds image/movie options you can obviously input the text, but moreover instantly change the placemark coordinates, set object shrinking when zoom (object is only faint in Google Earth) out or (what’s the most important) make an advanced edition.
 This is the thing, which I would like to mention then.

 This interface includes a few major things to manipulate your text.
 You can: make it bold, italic, bigger and coloured.
 On top of that, you can align the text or make some paragraphs.
 Looks amazing.
 Let’s go through some samples then.

 In the meantime I must mention, that next to the visual toolbox, Scribble Maps allows you to make editions directly in HTML code.
 Unfortunately, the platform doesn’t support much HTML, as only the commands are possible to use in visual mode, at least in the free version.
 Nevertheless, it’s enough for some basic styling.